Current Full Members

 ddhar@health.ucsd.edu

-Research Interests: Dr. Dhar’s research interest is to conduct basic and applied research with a focus on liver diseases such as Non-alcoholic steatohepatitis (NASH), fibrosis and hepatocellular carcinoma (HCC).
-Dr. Dhar’s goal is to elucidate the molecular mechanisms underlying NASH development and HCC initiation and devise new therapeutic strategies.
+Research Interests: Dr. Dhar’s research interest is to conduct basic and applied research with a focus on liver diseases such as Metabolic dysfunction-associated steatohepatitis (MASH), rosis and hepatocellular carcinoma (HCC).
+Dr. Dhar’s goal is to elucidate the molecular mechanisms underlying MASH development and HCC initiation and devise new therapeutic strategies.

 Dannielle Engle, PhD